Hidden artwork on pinball machines

 In the bottom left corner of the translight we see carved in the rocks 'M. Fink', 'Wet Willy Colville runned these here rapids - 1848' and a figure playing a pinball machine.

-According to this interview with John Youssi, who made the artwork on this game, is the geeky man and girl on the backglass.
+According to this interview with John Youssi, who made the artwork on this game, the geeky man and girl on the backglass are based on his own appearance.

 World Cup Soccer